-Please read and comment the following very intersting article written by my invited expert: Djilali Sahnoun – Technical & Engineering Manager.
+Please read and comment on the following fascinating article about SCVF problems written by my invited expert: Djilali Sahnoun – Technical & Engineering Manager.

-Many wells experience gas migration to surface through one of the following issues: a cemented casing string(s) with either a micro-annulus between casing and cement, a channel within the cement sheath, or a channel between the cement and the borehole wall and annular gas migration can cause a variety of issues including:
+Many wells experience surface casing vent flow (SCVF) and subsequent gas migration to the surface through one of the following issues: a cemented casing string(s) with either a micro-annulus between casing and cement, a channel within the cement sheath or a conduit between the applied and the borehole wall and annular gas migration can cause a variety of issues including:

 - Interruption of production